TianWuYuJiangHenShou/horovod_pretraining/README.md

-# Horovod Multi Node Multi GPUS Ready BERT
+# Horovod Multi Node Multi GPUS Ready For BERT

 [This is  a new update of the origin (Google's) BERT implementation ](https://github.com/lambdal/bert)